johnamccull/R3D5--2.12/README.md

 Speed control for precise movement (mobile and UR5) Practice runs !!

-2. add time of flight sensor (since depth is hard to see).
-This should help with protective stop when there’s too much force
+~~2. add time of flight sensor (since depth is hard to see).
+This should help with protective stop when there’s too much force~~
 4. closed loop potentially with time of flight to be able to take the roof off - automate it

-Other drivers: Avani, Baran, Kemi
+Other drivers: Kemi, Avani, Baran

 # Done
 1. prevent going into singularity, OR: if robot is in singularity, get out!!!!!